Actindo-AG/Documentation/Taxes/Integration/03_ManageTaxZones.md

 ![Tax zones](../../Assets/Screenshots/Taxes/Settings/TaxZones/TaxZones.png "[Tax zones]")

 1. Click the ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button in the upper left corner.
-A new data entry line with two fields is displayed.
+A new data input line with two fields is displayed.

 2. Enter the desired tax zone name in the field in the *Tax zones* column.